jennasimit/MFM/README.md

 # MFM
-R package for simultaneous fine-mapping of genetic associations for several diseases, in a Bayesian framework that borrows information between the diseases.
+R package for simultaneous fine-mapping of genetic associations for several diseases, in a Bayesian framework that borrows information between the diseases, detailed in

+JL Asimit, DB Rainbow, MD Fortune, NF Grinberg, LS Wicker, C Wallace.
+(2019).
+Stochastic search and joint fine-mapping increases accuracy and identifies previously unreported associations in immune-mediated diseases.
+Nature Communications 10 (1), 3216.

+which is available (open access) at https://www.nature.com/articles/s41467-019-11271-0.

 Website available at: https://jennasimit.github.io/MFM/.